davs3275/sbs/med/collier.md

 ---
 5.21.
 Among all things in the universe, direct your worship to the greatest.
-And which is that ?
+And which is that?
 It is that being which manages and governs all the rest.
 And as you worship the best thing in nature, so you are to pay a proportionate regard to the best thing